didiberman/url-shortener/README.md

 # Cloud-Native URL Shortener: A DevOps & Kubernetes Showcase

-This project is a fully containerized, two-tier URL shortener application designed to be deployed on Kubernetes.
-It consists of a Python Flask API and a Redis database.
+This project is a fully containerized, two-tier URL shortener application designed as a portfolio piece to demonstrate a complete cloud-native software lifecycle.
+It consists of a Python Flask API (with a simple HTML frontend), a Redis database, and is configured to run locally using Docker Compose.

 ---

 ## ## Vision & Purpose

-The primary goal of this project is not to build the world's best URL shortener, but to serve as a practical, hands-on learning exercise for mastering the full cloud-native software lifecycle.
+The primary goal of this project is not to build the world's best URL shortener, but to serve as a practical, hands-on learning exercise for mastering modern DevOps practices.

-It is a portfolio piece designed to demonstrate core competencies in **DevOps methodologies**, **Kubernetes orchestration**, **containerization**, and **observability**.
-The "greater vision" is to use this simple application as a foundation to build out a complete, production-grade ecosystem with robust automation and monitoring.
+It is designed to demonstrate core competencies in **containerization (Docker)**, **multi-service orchestration (Docker Compose & Kubernetes)**, and **observability**.
+The "greater vision" is to use this simple application as a foundation to build out a complete, production-grade ecosystem with robust CI/CD automation and monitoring.

 ---